Aizu Bukeyashiki

 This mill was 180-years old and brought to this area from Shirakawa City.
 There was one in the Samurai's residence though not this very one which pounded 960kg of rice every day.

+Rory and I back on the bus after an amazing day.
 Seeing this Samurai manor was truly amazing and a lesson in Japanese culture/history.
 I am blown away by how different everything is compared to what I am "used to" I think that seeing the manor of a duke or earl in Europe would be awesome but not as mind bogglingly different.

 Another strange part of Japanese history was the idea that commiting suicide was honorable.
 There was an area at the castle which honored the 19 white tiger teenage samurai that committed Seppuku (ritual suicide) when they thought the castle had fallen.
 Hara-kiri was the most popular method - this translates as stomach cutting